Mississippi Bus Accident Lawyers

 How do you determine the value of my bus accident claim?

-There are different layers of regulation involved that you have to think about, and there is a different standard of driver’s license for that driver.
+When we talk about bus accident claims, a question we get a lot is, “How do I value my claim here in Mississippi, particularly, for instance, on a bus wreck case?”
+The basic types of damages are going to be similar on a bus wreck as they would be on, for instance, a car wreck or a wreck involving an 18-wheeler or other forms of personal injury cases.
+The way that we work up and prove a bus wreck case, though, would be very different because the vehicle itself involved is so different.There are different layers of regulation involved that you have to think about, and there is a different standard of driver’s license for that driver.
 In terms of the injured person’s damages, here in Mississippi – and this is going to be similar in most states – the broad categories of damages are economic damages and non-economic damages.
 There are also punitive damages that can regularly become involved in significant cases like a bus wreck case, since the industry is highly regulated and we don’t want bus wrecks regularly.
 We want to discourage behavior that would lead to crashes, so punitive damages sometimes come into play on a case like that more frequently and in larger amounts than in other cases.
 Let’s look at each of those real quick.

 How do I choose the right bus accident injury attorney?